Things to Do in Krakow in 7 Days

 Rest and lunch in the area

-You may not have much appetite when leaving Auschwitz, but to recharge your batteries, I recommend going to some of the nearby restaurants like Portobello to disconnect a little and continue with the afternoon visit to Auschwitz II.
+You might not have much of an appetite after leaving Auschwitz, but to recharge your energy, I recommend heading to one of the nearby restaurants, such as Portobello, to unwind a bit and continue with the afternoon visit to what is known as Auschwitz II.

-To end the day, you should visit Auschwitz II-Birkenau, one of the largest concentration camps still standing and containing the most chilling rooms of what was the Jewish holocaust.
+To wrap up the day, be sure to visit Auschwitz II-Birkenau, one of the largest concentration camps still standing and home to the most chilling sites of the Jewish Holocaust.

-This kind of excursions are not recommended for children under 14 years old because of the harshness of the history.
-I also recommend you to hire a guided tour so you don't miss anything.
+Due to the harsh nature of the history, these types of tours are not highly recommended for children under 14.
+I also recommend booking a guided tour so you don’t miss a thing.

-Proclaimed a World Heritage Site by UNESCO, these mines are composed of a multitude of chambers and even have a subway chapel that will leave you open-mouthed.
-Due to its location and its immensity, you will dedicate a whole day to visit it.
+Designated a UNESCO World Heritage Site, these mines consist of a multitude of chambers and even feature an underground chapel that will leave you speechless.
+Due to their location and vast size, you’ll need to set aside a full day to visit them.

-This spectacular salt mine is located just 15 kilometers from Krakow and can be reached either by bus, on line 304, by car or through a guided tour.
-Arriving at the place, you will find yourself in huge subway galleries of more than 300 kilometers with all kinds of sculptures and passages carved in salt.
-Undoubtedly a marvel to visit.
+This spectacular site is located just 15 kilometers from Kraków and can be reached by bus (line 304), by car, or via an organized tour to the Salt Mines from Kraków.
+Upon arrival, you’ll find yourself in vast underground galleries stretching over 300 kilometers, featuring all kinds of sculptures and passageways carved from salt.
+Definitely a marvel worth visiting.

-The entrance to the salt mines usually costs around 50 euros and I recommend that you do it through an organized tour so you can be guided through the different rooms and learn a little more about the history of these impressive mines.
+Admission to the salt mines usually costs around 50 euros, and I recommend doing it through an organized tour so you can be guided through the different chambers and learn a bit more about the history of these impressive mines.

-One of the most incredible points of your visit to the salt mines of Wieliczka is to reach the subway chapel of St. Kinga, built entirely of salt and with dimensions that you will forget that you are underground.
+One of the most incredible highlights of your visit to the Wieliczka Salt Mines is reaching the underground Chapel of St. Kinga, built entirely of salt and so vast that you’ll forget you’re underground.

-Book an excursion to the Salt Mines from Krakow
+Book a tour of the Salt Mines from Krakow

-6. Day Archaeological Tour to Krakow Mounds and Nowa Huta
+6. Day Archaeological tour of the Kraków and Nowa Huta Mounds

 Nowa Huta Church| ©Fred Romero